In My Father's Den (film): Plot

-Paul and Celia's budding friendship eventually comes under scrutiny from the judgemental Andrew and the envious Jackie.
+Paul and Celia's budding friendship eventually comes under scrutiny from the judgmental Andrew and the envious Jackie.
 After Paul attacks Gareth for beating Celia, Jackie forbids Paul from having contact with her daughter.
 Despite the warnings, Celia continues to visit and Paul encourages her in her ambitions as a writer.
 In the middle of winter, Celia goes missing.
 Due to their close friendship, Paul becomes the prime suspect in her disappearance and endures the hostility of the town including Gareth and his teenage nephew Jonathan (Jimmy Keen), who fancied Celia.

 The rest of the film is shown in flashbacks of Paul's teenage years interspersed with his interactions with Celia and final confrontation with Andrew.
 After Jonathan reveals that his father had confiscated his camera for illicitly photographing Celia, Paul confronts Andrew.
-Jeff is revealed to be Celia's biological father through an affair with Jackie.
-Grief-stricken and betrayed, Paul's mother Iris (Vanessa Riddell) had committed suicide.
-Despite the pleas of Andrew, Paul had left the family home at the age of 17.
-Hating his father, Andrew came to blame Paul for their mother's death.
+Jeff is then revealed to be Celia's biological father through an affair with Jackie, which Paul and Iris had discovered.
+Grief-stricken and betrayed, Iris committed suicide, while Paul - ignoring the pleas of Andrew - left the family home at the age of 17.

-Paul also learns that Andrew had invited Celia to view their late father's will.
-Jeff had left a third of his estate to Celia.
-Mistaking Celia for Andrew's mistress after accidentally viewing Jonathan's photos, an enraged Penny had pushed Celia over the balcony, killing her.
-To protect his wife, Andrew takes the blame for Celia's death.
-Believing his father killed Celia, Jonathan calls the police who arrest Andrew.
+Paul also learns that Andrew had invited Celia to view their late father's will; Jeff had left a third of his estate to Celia.
+Mistaking Celia for Andrew's mistress after accidentally viewing Jonathan's photos, and with a misunderstanding of confirmation from Andrew, an enraged Penny had pushed Celia over the balcony, killing her.
+To protect his wife, Andrew covered up Celia's death.
+After Paul and Andrew's confrontation, Jonathan calls the police, believing his father killed Celia.
+To continue protecting Penny, Andrew takes the blame and is arrested.
 Celia's body is later found in a river.

 Following the funeral, Paul burns the den and reconciles with Jackie.
-The film closes with a flashback to the last time Paul saw Celia; they openly talk about being siblings, and they say goodbye as she walks down the road to her untimely death.
+The film closes with a flashback to the last time Paul saw Celia; they openly talk about being siblings - Paul being revealed to have known she was his half-sister all along - and they say goodbye as she walks down the road to her untimely death.